Test Page Notice

 Headings

 Headings provide a hierarchical structure to web content, helping users understand page organization and navigate efficiently.
-Screen readers use headings as navigation landmarks, so proper heading structure is crucial for accessibility.
+Assistive Technologiess use headings as navigation landmarks, so proper heading structure helps users to reach their objective content.

 Heading Hierarchy